1920–21 FA Cup: First round proper

-Of these, all of the Third Division sides and Clapton Orient proceeded to the first round proper, in addition to five non-league sides.
+Of those sides not proceeding to the first round proper, Port Vale lost to Clapton Orient, Coventry City lost to Rochdale and Rotherham County lost to Luton Town.

 32 matches were scheduled to be played on Saturday, 8 January 1921.
 Six matches were drawn and went to replays in the following midweek fixture, of which one went to another replay.

 Second round proper

 The 16 second round matches were played on Saturday, 29 January 1921.
 Five matches were drawn, with replays taking place in the following midweek fixture.

 Third round proper

 The eight third round matches were scheduled for Saturday, 19 February 1921.
 One match was drawn and went to a replay in the following midweek fixture.
 This was also drawn, and so a second replay was played the following week.

 Fourth round proper

 The four fourth round matches were scheduled for Saturday, 5 March 1921.
 There was one replay, between Hull City and Preston North End, played in the following midweek fixture.